 As used in this Agreement, the following terms shall have the meanings set forth or referenced below:

-7.1 “Accounts Payable” shall mean all accounts and notes receivable payable by Seller solely to the extent generated by the Business as conducted by Seller prior to the Closing Date.
+7.1 “Accounts Payable” shall mean all accounts and notes payable by Seller to third parties solely to the extent generated by the Business as conducted by Seller prior to the Closing Date.
 “Accounts Receivable” shall mean all accounts and notes receivable payable to Seller solely to the extent generated by the Business as conducted by Seller prior to the Closing Date, and other rights to payment and the full benefit of any security therefor, whether billed or unbilled.

 7.2 “Affiliate” shall mean a Person that directly or indirectly through one or more intermediaries is controlled by, or is under common control with, another Person.